KxSystems/embedPy/README.md

 - `.p.import` imports a Python module
 - `.p.imp`    imports an object from a Python module or package

-Both of these functions return the imported object as `foreign`.
+Each of these functions returns the imported object as `foreign`.
 ```q
 q)np:.p.import`numpy
 q).p.attr[np;`BUFSIZE]